 The facility itself is basic, though it has a good selection of duty-free souvenir shops and a few good restaurants.
 Located 9.3 miles (15km) from central Nairobi, Jomo Kenyatta International Airport is rather busier than it can handle with long queues a common occurrence.
 Expansion plans are underway however, to increase capacity by 1.5 million passengers.

 The airport is situated 10 miles (16km) southeast of Nairobi.

 Getting to the city

-The KBS bus service 34 leaves fairly regularly for the city centre; most travellers however take a taxi or arrange to be picked up by their hotel or tour operator.
-The Mercedes taxis take passengers to the central city hotels for a fixed fare.
+The KBS bus service leaves fairly regularly for the city centre; most travellers however take a taxi or arrange to be picked up by their hotel or tour operator.

 Tel: +254 (0)20 822 111

-Avis, Europcar and Hertz, among others, are represented at the airport.
+Avis, Express and Budget, among others, are represented at the airport.